fuchsberger/csci_204_2024_spring/README.md

 ```bash
 git clone https://github.com/fuchsberger/csci_204_2024_spring.git
 ```
+**_Note: The link above has been updated since class.
+Cloning should work now without having public key authentication set up._**

 If you see this file apparing on your computer you have successfully synced the class materials.